Gluten-free keto biscuits nestled in fluffy baked eggs, veggies, and feta is the breakfast bake your brunch has been missing!

 A biscuit.
 Baked in eggs.
 In a casserole dish.
 Just like people who don’t eat keto and/or gluten-free!
-AND IT TATES GOOD!
+AND IT TASTES GOOD!

 Biscuit Baking 101

-The whole method of this keto biscuit casserole is pretty straight forward.
-Just whip your eggs with a few splashes of milk (or heavy cream) and layer everything in to bottom of your casserole dish.
+The whole method of this keto biscuit casserole is pretty straightforward.
+Just whip your eggs with a few splashes of milk (or heavy cream) and layer everything into the bottom of your casserole dish.
 Top with baby-sized biscuits and BAM.
 Done.
 Bake it, obviously, but then it’s done.

 Customize Your fillin’s